 - 1 1/4 pounds (from 1 small melon) cantaloupe melon chunks

 - 4 tablespoons freshly squeezed lime or lemon juice

-- 2. Put the cantaloupe chunks in a food processor and blend to a smooth puree.
+- Put the cantaloupe chunks in a food processor and blend it into a smooth purée.
 Add the cooled mixture and lime or lemon juice and blend again.

 - Pour the syrup mixture into your popsicle molds, leaving 1/4 inch space at the top of each mold to allow the mixture to expand when it freezes.
 Insert a popsicle stick into the molds and freeze until solid, about 2 hours.